Frameright/react-image-display-control/docs/explanation/attributes.md

 ##### `data-image-regions=` attribute

 This attribute is used for passing a list of Image Regions to the web component.
-You don't have set it: the `<ImageDisplayControl>` component will fetch and parse the Image Regions from the image pointed to by the `src=` attribute, and set the `data-image-regions=` attribute for you.
+You don't have set it: the `<ImageDisplayControl>` component will do it for you by parsing the Image Regions from the image pointed to by the `src=` attribute.

-You may however set it yourself, if you want, in order to override the Image Regions that would otherwise be fetched.
+You may however set it yourself, if you want, in order to override the Image Regions that would otherwise be parsed from the image metadata.

 #### Additional properties